vgvassilev/clad/docs/userDocs/source/user/CoreConcepts.rst

 Pushforward functions
 -------------------------

-Pushforward function of a function computes the output variables sensitivities from the input values and the input variables sensitivities.
+A pushforward computes the tangents of the outputs from the input values and the tangents of the inputs.
 Intuitively, pushforward functions propagates the derivatives forward.
 Pushforward functions are constructed by applying the core principles of the forward mode automatic differentiation.